FAFSA Grants & Other Types of Financial Aid

 Teacher Education Assistance for College and Higher Education (TEACH) Grants

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program gives you funds through a TEACH Grant-eligible program at a school that participates in the program.
-You must agree to teach:
+You must agree to:

-• Full time for at least four years
+• Teach in a high-need field full time for at least four years.

-• At a low-income elementary school, secondary school, or educational service agency
+• Teach at a low-income elementary school, secondary school, or educational service agency.

 You must also undergo TEACH Grant counseling and complete the TEACH Grant Agreement to Serve or Repay to qualify.